 In 2017, we published one of the first in-depth examinations of how New Brunswick’s population is expected to change over the coming decades, both in terms of geographic distribution and numbers.

-Principal researcher Dr. Paul Peters, now at Carleton University, was a researcher with the New Brunswick Institute for Data, Research and Training at the University of New Brunswick when he and the NB-IRDT team developed a scenario-based forecasting model to try to predict what New Brunswick’s population distribution will look like in 2036 under different rates of fertility, mortality, and migration.
+Principal researcher Dr. Paul Peters and the NB-IRDT team developed a scenario-based forecasting model to try to predict what New Brunswick’s population distribution will be in 2036 under different rates of fertility, mortality, and migration.
 Each scenario is based on observed rates within the population, either over the long-term or in the most recent periods.

 The research team looked at population forecasts by county and by health region, forecasting how each would perform under low, medium, and high growth conditions.